openid/openid4vp_ble/main.md

 ## Session Information

-Wallet MUST remove all the information about the session after its termination.
-Verifier might choose to do so based on their mode of operation.
+Both wallet and the Verifier MUST remove all the information about the session after its termination.

 ## Verifier Authentication